Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Plan a Living Funeral

-However, for some people, funerals aren’t the end.
-A growing number of people are celebrating a living funeral.
-These events are funeral ceremonies and celebrations of life prior to an individual’s death.
-It may seem counterintuitive, to discuss a person’s death before they are actually gone, but there are various arguments and reasons for why someone may want to have a living funeral.
+For some people, funerals don’t have to wait for the end.
+A growing number of people are celebrating a life well-lived with a living funeral.
+These events are similar to funeral ceremonies or celebrations of life, but are held prior to an individual’s death.

-The question still remains, however: Why would anyone want to put on their own funeral?
-At first glance, the idea might come off as morbid and strange, but for those who have put on their own pre-funeral, they describe it as a celebration of life.
-The event gives individuals who are at the final chapter of their life an opportunity to do a number of things:
+The question remains, however: Why would anyone want to put on their own funeral?
+At first glance, the idea might seem morbid and strange, but for those who have put on their own pre-funeral, they describe it as a celebration of life

 For individuals knowing they’re going to die soon, living funerals give them the option to express their final words to their loved ones before they become more sick, and/or less able to share those sentiments with them.